bhhakes/fullstack-nanodegree-vm/vagrant/catalog/README.md

 $ python application.py
 ```

-7. Access "localhost:5000/" to get started building a Golf Course Catalog
+7. Access "localhost:5000/" to get started building a Golf Course Catalog!

 ## **Common Usage**
 The webserver is usually run via a VirtualBox VM, but can be run on an machine with the ability to host on localhost port 5000.